bitterjug/devjournal-crypto/devjournal.markdown

 `initialize` if there are `listen_to` calls in there.
 It's imperative, not declarative: you have to _do it_ to those methods before setting them as event handler callbacks.

+## 2014-02-11 16:52 Tuesday

+Refactored more generic `ListView` out of `AssumptionList`.
+Used it as the basis for Indicator list.
+Problem is it currently tries to render as a list, which might not be what we want.
+I suspect the original app used either embedded tables or divs, so I might have to remove the list dependency from `Listview`, or at least make it overridable.